Looking for the best things to do in Miami, Florida? This vibrant city holds so much to entertain you for days!

 The monastery of St. Bernard de Clairvaux was completed in 1141 in Spain.
 Over 800 years later, the structure was dismantled and reassembled in Miami.
 Time Magazine called it “the biggest jigsaw puzzle in history.”

 Presented to the Bishop of Florida upon completion, today the parish church of St. Bernard de Clairvaux is an active Episcopal Church!
 Its incredible architecture and history make a visit to the Spanish Monastery one of the best free things to do in Miami.

 Today, you can see the Romanesque and Gothic architecture in all its glory.
 In all its cloisters, you can admire the stone enclaves and archways.
 Scattered throughout and around the structure are beautiful and lush gardens.

-A popular tourist attraction, the Spanish Monastery opens to the public daily from 10 AM – 4:30 PM.
-Admission is $10 for adults and $5 for students and seniors.
+A popular Miami tourist attraction, the Spanish Monastery opens to the public daily from 10 AM – 4:30 PM.
 Tours are self-guided although you do receive a brochure that highlights the history and architecture.

-On the south side of the Biscayne Bay, you can find one of the most unique things to do in Miami.
-Stiltsville, a group of wood stilt houses, stands on reinforced concrete pilings.
+On the south side of Biscayne Bay, you can find one of the unique things to do in Miami.
+Stiltsville, a group of wood-stilt houses, stands on reinforced concrete pilings.

-A group of pastel buildings, they appear to hover over the greenish water.
+This group of pastel buildings appears to hover over the greenish water.
 At a distance, they even appear to be boats.
 There are currently seven houses, although a number of them have been destroyed due to hurricanes.